 It doesn’t have to be exhaustive.
 Just a quick outline will help.
 The point is to have something that guides you.

 3. Budget Your Time and Energy Accordingly

 After you create your outline, you should have a realistic idea of how much time and effort is needed to complete it.
 Plan out your time and resources accordingly and integrate them into your schedule/to-do list.
 Block out time in your calendar for the project.
 Give yourself some buffer as well, in case of contingencies.

-Good planning of resources help you plan out your energy and expectations.
+Good planning of resources helps you plan out your energy and expectations.
 You know you have to put in X hours and X work to get the final output, so you’ll manage yourself appropriately to achieve your desired outcome.
-This’ll lead to a higher project success rate.
+This lead to a higher project success rate.

-4. Quit being a perfectionist
+4. Quit Being a Perfectionist

-5. Commit to it
+5. Commit to It

-A while back I was overseas in Hong Kong for a conference.
-While I was there, my friends asked me if I wanted to go sightseeing during the weekday evenings and weekends.
-I rejected the offer because I was working on an e-course program on my site and the project was falling behind my personal timeline.
+A while back, I was overseas in Hong Kong for a conference.
+While there, my friends asked me if I wanted to go sightseeing.
+I rejected the offer because I was working on an e-course program on my site, and the project was falling behind my personal timeline.

 But all this nitty gritty work IS part of what leads you to your beautiful vision in the end.
 Every little bit you’re doing now counts toward realizing that end vision.

-7. Follow the path of highest enjoyment
+7. Follow the Path of Highest Enjoyment

 I did this for a long time until I realized it wasn’t the most effective method.
 For example, some days I would procrastinate on a project because I felt like doing Task 3 rather than Task 1.
 Yet by the project management rule, I needed to do Task 1 first before I could do Task 3.